 Aragones' time in charge wasn't without controversy, though.

-The Spanish Football Federation refused to bow to pressure to fire Aragones, although it fined him '¬3,000, a punishment which many felt
+The Spanish Football Federation refused to bow to pressure to fire Aragones, although it fined him '¬3,000, a punishment which many felt was too lenient.

 Denying he was a racist, Aragones explained that his comment about Henry was an attempt to motivate forward Jose Antonio Reyes, and he received important backing from several black players he had coached previously.

 In February, 2007, Aragones won a legal appeal against the Spanish Committee for Sporting Discipline's ruling that his behavior could have fostered "violent, racist or xenophobic acts."

 It proved a masterstroke.